aws/aws-cdk/packages/@aws-cdk/core/README.md

-- Make sure `consumer` no longer references `bucket.bucketName` (maybe the consumer stack now uses its own bucket, or it writes to an AWS DynamoDB table, or maybe you just remove the Lambda Function altogether).
+- Make sure `consumer` no longer references `bucket.bucketName` (maybe the consumer stack now uses its own bucket, or it writes to an AWS DynamoDB table, or maybe you just remove the AWS Lambda Function altogether).
 - In the `producer` class, call `this.exportAttribute(this.bucket.bucketName)`.
 This will make sure the CloudFormation Export continues to exist while the relationship between the two stacks is being broken.